factorhouse/examples/projects/data-lineage-labs/lab1_kafka-connect.md

   - **S3 sink connectors**

-    - **Configuration:** Requires the `s3.bucket.name` property.
+    - **Configuration:** Requires the `dataset.namespace` property.
-    - **Dataset namespace:** The namespace for the output dataset is the S3 bucket URI (e.g., `s3://my-prod-bucket`).
+    - **Dataset namespace:** The namespace for the output dataset is set by the `dataset.namespace` property (e.g., `s3://fh-dev-bucket`).
-    - **Dataset name:** The name of the output dataset is the **name of the input Kafka topic**.
-For example, data from the `orders` topic will be represented as an S3 dataset named `orders` within the bucket's namespace.
+    - **Dataset names:** The names of the output datasets are the **names of the input Kafka topics**.
+For example, data from the `orders` topic will be represented as an S3 dataset named `orders` within the specified namespace.

   - **Iceberg sink connectors**

-    - **Configuration:** Requires two properties for correct mapping:
+    - **Configuration:** Requires the `dataset.namespace` and `dataset.names` properties.
-      1.  `iceberg.tables`: A comma-separated list of full Iceberg table names (e.g., `default.orders,default.bids`).
-      2.  `iceberg.hive.metastore.uri`: The full Thrift URI of the Hive Metastore (e.g., `thrift://hive-metastore:9083`).
-    - **Mapping:** The SMT maps topics to tables based on their order.
-The first topic in the `topics` list maps to the first table in the `iceberg.tables` list, and so on.
-    - **Dataset namespace:** The namespace for the output dataset is the **Hive Metastore URI**.
-This ensures consistent identification with Flink jobs that connect to the same metastore.
+    - **Dataset namespace:** The namespace for the output dataset is set by the `dataset.namespace` property (e.g., `s3://warehouse`).
+      - This namespace can be either the logical name (e.g., `thrift://hive-metastore:9083`) or the physical name (e.g., `s3://warehouse`).
+Because the OpenLineage Spark integration reports the physical name by default, using the physical name is recommended for downstream compatibility.
-    - **Dataset mame:** The name of the output dataset is the **corresponding full table name** from the `iceberg.tables` configuration.
+    - **Dataset names:** The names of the output datasets are determined by the `dataset.names` property.
+Unlike the S3 sink connector, the physical dataset name can be different from the topic name, so the mapping should be specified explicitly.

   - **Schema inheritance**
-    For both S3 and Iceberg sinks, the SMT intelligently reuses the Avro schema it fetches from the connector's _input topic_ and attaches it to the sink's _output dataset_.
+    For both S3 and Iceberg sinks, the SMT intelligently reuses the Avro schema it fetches from the connector's _input topic_ and attaches it to the sink's _output dataset_ event.
 This provides complete, end-to-end column-level lineage from Kafka into the final data store.

 ### Lifecycle & status management